 Where required in regions identified with the potential for community transmission, we ceased our crate to bench ‘to kitchen’ deliveries, and moved to contactless delivery to front door for online customers.

-In our 47 Metro branded stores that have a smaller store size and aisle widths of less than 1.5m we introduced single flow directional shopping.
+In our Metro branded stores that have a smaller store size and aisle widths of less than 1.5m we introduced single flow directional shopping when required.

 Limiting customers in-store

 To maintain physical distancing, we have limited the number of people in-store at any given time.

 An app developed in-house helped our team count customers in and out and provided a central view of customer numbers.

 We are rolling out 3D Sensor technology in certain stores to enable automatic people counting to support maintaining accurate social distancing measures.

 In Big W stores with photo kiosks, we limited the amount of kiosks in use based on the 1.5m rule, with messaging to customers.